 Sail Alone, Anchor Together

 Like pirate ships or if you prefer, privateer ships, markets have their own flag, their own code and their own mates.
-However sooner or later, they may need to join up in order to defend themselves from other forces or come together to succeed on an issue.
+Sooner or later though, they may need to join up in order to defend themselves from other forces or come together to succeed on an issue.

 How they do that is important.
 When they do that is important too.

-The lack of a national or even a regional convening for farmers markets alone may be starting to hamper our efforts for long term policy changes and capacity building.
-We can (and should) moor our nimble little ships to sides of elegant liner like a re-imagined public markets conference or join a strong armada like a well-organized school food initiative when we can, but when we don’t know what success means to us is it’s hard to contribute meaningfully.
-Yes, we do learn a great deal when we hear about our fellow food organizers working on other projects, but we still need to deal with our own issues too.
+The lack of a national or even a regional convening primarily for farmers markets may be starting to hamper our efforts for long term policy changes and impair capacity building.
+In lieu of that, we can (and should) moor our nimble little ships to sides of elegant liner like a re-imagined public markets conference or join a strong armada such as a well-organized school food initiative when we can, but even then, when we don’t know what to share and when, it’s hard to contribute meaningfully.

-What about SNAP at markets?
+We also have our own issues to talk about.
+What about SNAP/EBT?
 Disaster planning for market farmers?
 Training for market managers?
 Food safety issues?
 Permanent locations?
 Sustainable funding?
 Building appropriate networks for policy work?
 Evaluation?
 We need to work this stuff out together and decide how it’s appropriate to our scale.